 The biggest trend that we have been able to observe in the Digital Country Index is that everything that happens offline (in the “real” word) nearly immediately has an impact on the digital world.

 Yesterday’s news is not “old news” anymore, but can remain online for many years.
 Because “old news” can remain accessible for such a long period of time, it can strongly influence the perceptions that global citizens have of a country.

 Enjoyed this summary of key findings and trends of the Digital Country Index 2017 by Bloom Consulting?
-Share and spread the word!
+Spread the word!